Bern in autumn: a slower weekend of cafés, river walks and hills

 Best Cafés in Bern

 Bern has the kind of café culture that works especially well for solo travellers.
-You’re not rushed, or out of place.
 Whether you want to scribble some notes, check your phone, or simply do nothing at all for a while, you’ll be in good company.
 Or happily left alone!

 In autumn, when the air cools and the streets feel a little quieter, these cafés feel like the right kind of escape.
 A warm corner.
 A good coffee.
 A pause between museums, walks, or just thinking about what to do next.